Home

 Automaton Vs. Robot

-The significant difference between robot and automaton is that while a robot is a virtual or mechanical device or agent executing physical activities, automata are simply self-operating machines.
+The significant difference between a robot and an automaton is that while a robot is a virtual or mechanical device or agent executing physical activities, automata are simply self-operating machines.
 Essentially, robots are programmable by computers and function only according to the program in its input.

 Robots are seemingly controversial, particularly because they are the most recent form of automatons – technically, all robots are automata, but not all automata are robots.